Litesport 101 · Oct 26, 2021

 If you’re left-handed (Southpaw boxer) you’ll start with your right foot forward and your left foot back.
 This stance positions your dominant hand farther back from the shield so you can line up a punch with maximal power.

-The default stance in your Liteboxer app is Orthodox so make sure to switch this in your settings if you’re Southpaw!
+The default stance in Litesport is Orthodox so make sure to switch this in your settings if you’re Southpaw!

 What Are the Six Signature Punches?

-These are the six signature Liteboxer punches; each one corresponds to a target on your Liteboxer shield:
+These are the six signature Litesport punches; each one corresponds to a target on your Litesport shield:

 - Lead Jab